block-core/chaininfo/docker/SERVER-DNS/README.md

 sudo docker-compose logs -f --tail=100
 ```

-Verify the server is running navigate to your subdomain
+To verify the DNS server is running navigate to your subdomain
 For exmaple https://ns.blockcore.net/docs/index.html

 #### To add more identities